As farmers, you are vulnerable to bushfires, floods, and other damaging environmental events.

 - A severe storm will require you to put your animals under cover in a yard or sturdy shed.

-Consider finding out about temporary animals shelters and yards in the event of a disaster.
+Consider finding out about temporary animal shelters and yards in the event of a disaster.

 Crops And Orchards